Opening a bank account

 BankID is widely used in Sweden.
 It is a common way to identify yourself in digital environments.
 In order to obtain a BankID, you must have a Swedish Personal Identity Number and be a customer of one of the banks that issues BankID.
 You need to make a personal contact to the bank.
 Read more at the website of BankID

-Paying with cards
+Paying with Swisch

 Currency converter